How to deploy the LangGraph AI Agent Boilerplate

 1. Access Azion Console.

-2. On the upper-left corner, select Products menu, the icon with three horizontal lines, > Edge Application.
+2. On the upper-left corner, select Products menu > Applications.

-• You’ll be redirected to the Edge Application page.
-It lists all the edge applications you’ve created.
+• You’ll be redirected to the Applications page.
+It lists all the applications you’ve created.

-3. Find the edge application related to your template and select it.
+3. Find the application related to your template and select it.

 • The list is organized alphabetically.
 You can also use the search bar located in the upper-left corner of the list; currently, it filters only by Application Name.